 - Snack on Crunchy Vegetables – Crunchy vegetables are an excellent snack option all around.
 They fill you up and provide meaningful calories.
 They exercise your teeth, gums, and jaw in a positive way.
 Crunchy vegetables also clean your teeth and gums and promote saliva production, which also cleans your teeth and gums along with helping you avoid dry mouth.
 If you prefer your vegetables cooked, steam them just long enough to maintain the crunch.

 Take Control of Your Dry Mouth

 These nine home remedies are a great place to start and will help most people overcome the occasional dry mouth.
 If your xerostomia is more than occasional, however, it is imperative that you discuss it with your dentist.
 Jeffrey D. Clark, DDS, is a leading dentist in the Scottsdale area, and he can diagnose your dry mouth and treat it or, in more extreme cases, refer you to the specialist who can.
-Schedule your appointment at Scottsdale Dental Excellence by calling us at 480 585 1853.
+Schedule your appointment at Scottsdale Cosmetic Dentistry Excellence by calling us at 480 585 1853.